ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

   * Intune used to patch applications on a regular basis
   * Windows Defender Firewall enabled for inbound connections
   * User Account Control (UAC) enabled to enforce the elevation of privileges to help prevent vulnerability exploitation
-  * WDEG ‘exploit protection’ feature is enabled
+  * Windows Defender Exploit Guard (WDEG) ‘exploit protection’ feature is enabled
   * Local administrator account renamed and disabled via Intune policy
   * Microsoft's attack surface reduction rules are enabled